Eyohen/gamedeyserver/QUICK_START_GUIDE.md

 ### Email Not Received?
 1. Check spam/junk folder
-2. Verify SendGrid API key is valid
+2. Verify Resend API key is valid (starts with `re_`)
-3. Check SendGrid dashboard for activity
+3. Check Resend dashboard logs for activity
-4. Ensure sender email (Info@coinley.io) is verified in SendGrid
+4. Ensure sender email is verified in Resend (or use onboarding@resend.dev)
 5. Check server logs for errors

 ### Server Logs Location